 Our children are very different to one another in character and interests, yet Westbourne House has drawn out strengths in all of them.

 We do not ask children to put up their hands in class as we want every child to participate.
 Instead, we allow every child to have a voice, to make suggestions and – vitally – ask questions.
 We also find different ways for the children to express themselves.
 Our children give verbal presentations to their class – so they take on an element of the teaching process themselves – but we also encourage self-expression through art and music.

 We would like our children to leave the Pre-Prep equipped with resilience and determination.

 Our teachers use the concept of growth mindset to encourage the children to be fearless in their learning.
 We talk in terms of ‘magical mistakes’ and if a magical mistake has been discovered, the child and their classmates discuss what went wrong and decide what they would do differently next time.

 There are smiles everywhere you look.
 What more could you ask for in a learning environment for your child?

 Making school a happy place requires several things, one of the most important of which are the adults present.
 We have an experienced, energised and talented team who welcome the children with broad smiles.
 Our children know that their teachers notice them and feel reassured and safe.

 We aim to make the school feel magical and inspiring.
 The classrooms are full of colour and interest, and our school decorations are changed each term, which the children can’t wait to see on their first day back.

 Children are unique and we understand that children enjoy different aspects of school life.
-There is plenty of time built into the school day to play independently, to get outdoors, and to do art, sport and music.
+There is plenty of time built into the school day to play independently, to get outdoors, and to do art, drama, sport and music.
 Outdoor learning also appeals to and suits many children.
 Children have sport three times a week as well as forest school.

 Learning the traditional values of respect and kindness